flapjs/webapp/docs/OVERVIEW.md

 # What you need to know

 ## React Hooks
-The components that uses hooks are known as React component functions.
+The components that uses hooks are known as React component functions (or functional components).
 They are stil components, though they look different.
 They are basically the same as React component classes, but they maintain better semantics and style (at a debateable cost of efficiency depending on circumstance).
 They look like this:

 ```javascript
 function SomeReactComponent(props)